Purple Prairie Clover

 Bean family (Fabaceae)

-Description: This native perennial plant is unbranched and ¾–3' tall.
+Description: This herbaceous perennial plant is unbranched and ¾–3' tall.
 Older plants may tiller at the base and send up multiple stems, creating a bushy effect.
 The central stem is slightly ridged and hairless.
 The odd-pinnate compound leaves alternate as they ascend the stem.
 They consist of 3-7 leaflets and tend to be quite short, approximately 2-5" long.
-Each leaflet is dark green, linear in shape, and about 1" long and 1/8" across.
+Each leaflet is dark green, linear in shape, and about 1" long and 1/8" (3 mm.) across.
 There are scattered translucent dots across the surface.
 At the top of the plant is a dense cylindrical spike of flowers about 1-2" long and about half as much or less across.
-Each purple flower is about 1/3" across, with 5 small petals and 5 golden anthers that protrude outward.
+Each purple flower is about ¼" across, with 5 small petals and 5 golden anthers that protrude outward.
 These flowers bloom together as a flowery wreath at the bottom of the spike, which gradually moves upward at the season progresses.
 There is no noticeable floral scent.
-The blooming period occurs from early to mid-summer, and lasts about 1-1½ months.
+The blooming period occurs from early to mid-summer, and lasts about 1–1½ months.
 The root system consists of a stout taproot that runs deep into the ground.
 The seeds travel only a short distance from the mother plant when the cylindrical spikes are shaken by the wind.

 Cultivation: The preference is full sun and average to dry conditions.
 The soil can contain significant amounts of loam, clay, sand, or gravel – this plant is rather indifferent to the characteristics of the soil, to which it adds nitrogen.
 Foliar disease is not troublesome.
 Purple Prairie Clover is slow to develop, but is fairly easy to manage if the site is well-drained and there is plenty of sun.

-Range & Habitat: Purple Prairie Clover occurs occasionally in central and northern Illinois, but is rare or absent in southern Illinois (see Distribution Map).
+Range & Habitat: The native Purple Prairie Clover occurs occasionally in central and northern Illinois, but is rare or absent in southern Illinois (see Distribution Map).
 It is not common in areas that have been disturbed by modern development.
 Habitats include mesic to dry black soil prairies, gravel prairies, sand prairies, hill prairies, typical savannas and sandy savannas, limestone glades, and sandy hills or dunes near Lake Michigan.
 Recovery from occasional wildfires is good.

 Photographic Location: The photographs were taken at the Lincoln Book Bindery in Urbana, Illinois.